 Ma Huang - Ephedra Sinica

 This Ma huang (Ephedra sinica) monograph is an excerpt from the first edition of Dr. Sharol's book "Herbal Medicine From The Heart of The Earth."
 You can purchase the third edition of this book with additional herbs, as well as updated and expanded information in Dr. Sharol's Book Store.
 You receive free shipping in the USA.
+The expanded 3rd edition materia medica, and additional herbal tidbits are also available as a kindle ebook at Amazon and details on this e-book are here.

 Ma huang - Ephedra sinica in the Ephedraceae or Ephedra family, Joint-fir